-Suya - A West African Street Food Delight
+Suya Kebab - A Popular African Street Food

-It is a popular street food traditionally prepared by Hausa people of northern Ghana, Nigeria, Cameroon, Niger and Sudan.
-It originates from nomads or travelling cattlemen who sit around camp fires to dine on grilled meat using wooden skewers and their swords.
-In Hausa language Suya means grilling hot.
+Suya Kebabs / grilled meat are a popular street food traditionally prepared by Hausa people of northern Ghana, Nigeria, Cameroon, Niger and Sudan.
+The word Suya originates from nomads or travelling cattlemen from these regions, who sat around camp fires, skewered their meats on their swords and grilled them for dinner.
+In Hausa language, Suya means grilling hot.
 A literal translation for spicy piping hot food.

-Kebab stalls are usually based next to local drink pubs or food and drink bars.
-That is because kebab is normally snacked on alongside with chilled drinks, or eaten as a starter or a side to a main meal.
+Kebab stalls are usually found next to local drink pubs or food and drink bars.
+That is because Suya kebabs / grilled meats mostly serves as starters and often had with chilled drinks.

-KORKO, an African artisan food startup based in Kent, UK has come up with their very own three flavoured versions of Suya spice.
-The spice mixes contains no peanuts and are not chilli hot.
-They are;
+KORKO, an African artisan food startup based in Kent, UK have come up with their very own versions of Suya spice including the original.
+The spice mixes contains no peanuts and the ranges are;

 Sweet and Smokey Chicken

 Lemon and Herbs